The 1+1+2 formalism for Scalar-Tensor gravity

 \subsection{Kinematics}

-In 1+3 approach we define a time-like congruence, with unit tangent vector $u^a$ ($u^au_a<0$\footnote{Note that we are not assuming that $u_a$ is normalised.
-The components of $u_a$ will play an important role in connecting the 1+1+2 variables and the metric. }).
+In 1+3 approach we define a time-like congruence, with unit tangent vector $u^a$ ($u^au_a=-1$).
 In this way, any tensor field can be projected along $u^a$ (extracting the temporal parts) or into the 3-space orthogonal to $u^a$ using the projection tensor $h^a_b=g^a_b+u^au_b$.